EngineerRancho/MAC_changer/README.md

 ## Easiest and beginer friendly tool

-To Change the MAC address of the connection untill the connection fails.
+To Change the MAC address of the connection until the connection fails.

 ### Root required